 5 Things Duluth Minnesota and Duluth Georgia Have In Common

-1. At one time both cities were voted the fastest growing, and best place to move.
-Duluth MN was looked at by many rich people as the nicest place to move and featured many things for families.
-Duluth GA was recently voted the best place to move and in the last 10 years one of the fastest growing suburbs.
+1. At one time, both cities were voted the fastest growing, and best place to move.
+Duluth MN was looked at by many rich people as the nicest place to move and featured many things for families to do, and was expected to grow bigger than Chicago, IL.
+According to Forbes magazine, Duluth GA ranks 26th in the nation in America’s Best Places to Move.
+It was also named the Best Affordable Suburb in Georgia by BusinessWeek magazine In the last 10 years Duluth, GA is one of the fastest growing suburbs.

 2. Both cities were once inhabited by native Americans who laid claim to the land and were forced from it, either by force or by migration.
 In Duluth, MN, Anishinaabe, also known as the Ojibwe or Chippewa, have inhabited the Lake Superior region for over five hundred years and were preceded by the Dakota, Fox, Menominee, Nipigon, Noquet and Gros Ventres.
 When the Europeans moved into the area, the native Americans were middlemen in the fur trade business.
 Duluth, GA were inhabited by the Cherokee and they are credited with a trail called, “Old Peachtree”, that became key to the fighters in the war of 1812.

 3. The railroad played a key part in the growth of the area.
 Duluth MN enjoyed trading with Canada and was fortunate to become somewhat of a hub for Railroad Shipping, especially iron ore.
 Duluth GA, enjoyed some growth because of the railroad and it connected the traders with the waterways in Duluth MN.